 The Palm House at Sefton Park

-You all know the song, it’s a great way to see the city from the river they have lots of deals and special events.
+You all know the song and it’s a great way to see the city from the river.
+There are usually lots of deals and special events.

 Filmed in Liverpool